Why Today’s Workplace Needs Emotional Intelligence More Than Ever!

 Overworked, overburdened, stressed, exhausted, cynical, pessimistic, untrusting, disengaged, resentful, frustrated, fearful and angry are common descriptions too many people have given us of their work experience since the ’08 economic downturn.
 Not that things were rosy before – but pre–recession “good times” tended to obscure the picture and skew reports.

-Since we began integrating Emotional Intelligence (EI) into our organizational consulting in the late ‘90’s, we’ve watched it slowly grow to become a more accepted “best practice” in many business settings.
+Since we began integrating Emotional Intelligence (EI) into our organizational consulting in the late ‘90’s, we’ve watched it slowly grow to become a more accepted “best practice” in some business settings.
 Many leaders and HR professionals have come to understand and inform their organizations that all intelligence is not cognitive.

-Lately, more organizational leaders are seeking out EI training, coaching and interventions for their employees.
+Increasingly, more organizational leaders are seeking out EI training, coaching and interventions for their employees.

 Why is that?